PM directs for arrangements to keep Torkhum Border open round clock

 ISLAMABAD, Jan 28 (APP):Prime Minister Imran Khan Monday tasked the relevant government stakeholders to make necessary arrangements, within the next six months, for the Torkhum Border to work round the clock.

-On his twitter account, the prime minister said “I have tasked the relevant govt stakeholders to make necessary arrangements for the Torkhum border to work round the clock within next 6 months.”
+On his twitter account, the prime minister said “I have tasked the relevant govt stakeholders to make necessary arrangements for the Torkhum border to work round the clock within next 6 months.”“This step will be instrumental in boosting bilateral trade and enhancing people to people contacts between the two brotherly countries,” he posted.

+The Torkhum has been the major border crossing between Pakistan and Afghanistan.

 PM directs for arrangements to keep Torkhum Border open round clock